About Periodic Reporting and Reminders

 Optionally, you can add another filter by relative period.
 If you added a few lines that relate to different fields, then the period restrictions are accumulated.
 It means that ALL period conditions should be satisfied.
 For example, if the delivery date should be within the last 2 months AND the creation date should be within the last year.

-However, if you added the same date twice, then the condition should satisfy ANY of those criteria.
+However, if you added the same date twice, the condition should satisfy ANY of those criteria.
 For example, if the delivery date should be within the last 2 months OR the next month AND the creation date should be within the last year.

 Keep in mind, that periods are calculated relative to today.
-So, to find out the exact period of time for which the records will be included in the list reminder, it is also important to take into consideration the moment when this reminder is sent (see Periodicity of Records).
+So, to find out the exact period for which the records will be included in the list reminder, it is also important to take into consideration the moment when this reminder is sent (see Periodicity of Records).

 For example, we have created a list reminder for sale orders.
 Then, we added two filters by relative periods: Delivery Date in the last 2 months and Delivery Date in the next 5 days.
 The reminder is set first Monday of each month.
 Today is 03/09/2022, meaning the 'last 2 months' are July and August.
 The 'next 5 days' are 04/09-08/09/2022.